Skip to Main Content

 Current Primary Sources

-Local primary sources about the COVID-19 pandemic are being created now.
-How do they compare with the primary sources of the 1918 Spanish influenza epidemic?
+How do local primary sources about the COVID-19 pandemic compare with the primary sources of the 1918 Spanish influenza epidemic?

 • The Prince George Citizen (and other local news outlets)